HYPERMOBILITY ON THE MAT

 In this workshop we will be looking at what hypermobility is and how it can affect much more than just our joints.
 There will be a little practice, lots of time for sharing experiences and pooling ideas, some facts, a few broad principles, and plenty of enquiry into particular adaptations we might make to enable individuals in the room to access postures in a more stable and functional way, and to feel safer, more grounded and more present in practice.

 Yogis who are, or think they may be, hypermobile; hypermobile and non-hypermobile yoga teachers.
 Hypermobile people who are also neurodivergent are welcome to this workshop.

 I have been practising yoga in a hypermobile body since 1981 (I have Ehlers Danlos Hypermobility Type) and teaching hypermobile people since around 2003.
 I am neither a medical professional nor an expert on hypermobility; I teach out of my own practical experience of making yoga friendly, accessible and beneficial to hypermobile people ranging from elite professional dancers to those who are very incapacitated by Hypermobility Syndrome.
 I work with the whole person rather than just the body, and approach HMS as a multi-systemic phenomenon.

 You can find my writing on teaching yoga to people with hypermobility here, and on yin yoga and hypermobility here.

-Date of the next: Please check back here or contact to receive information about the next date.
+Date of the next: Please check back here or contact to be added to the email list for updates.